-The first law of thermodynamics is stated as simply as possible below, but to elaborate: Energy can neither be created from nothing nor destroyed (turned to nothing).
-The universe or any closed system we choose within it contains a finite amount of energy which can exist in different forms (work, potential energy, kinetic energy, heat), but the total amount of energy present is always constant.
+The first law of thermodynamics is stated as simply as possible in the box below, but to elaborate: Energy can neither be created from nothing nor destroyed (turned to nothing).
+The universe or any closed system we choose within it contains a fixed amount of energy which can exist in different forms (work, potential energy, kinetic energy, heat), but the total amount of energy present is always constant.

 The energy of a closed system is conserved.

 Most of the time (the vast majority), the law of conservation of energy serves us well.
 However, the concept was modified by Albert Einstein, who showed an equivalence between mass and energy.
 Einstein's well-known formula,

 showed that not only can mass be converted directly into energy, but that the amount of energy is tremendous.
 E is energy, m is mass and c is the speed of light, c = 2.99792458 x 108 m/s (exactly).
 The energy released by destroying mass is tremendous because c2 is on the order of 1016.
 So under special conditions (nuclear fission, fusion and radioactive decay) mass can be destroyed and energy can be created.

 As I write this, data on the existence, nature and behavior of a subatomic particle called the Higgs boson, and possibly others related to it, are being examined.
 This new research might give us some insight into what mass is, why and how it is related to gravity, and the relationship between mass and energy.

 A caveat is a warning that some specific conditions might exist on a statement.
 An example would be "I'm a pretty thin person – caveat: I sometimes gain weight during the holidays."